Arckaiv/Patient-Following-Robot/README.md

 # Patient Following Robot
-A robot capable of following a perosn inside of a hospital
+A robot capable of following a person inside a hospital

 ## Author
 1. `Ho Xiang (A181576)`